SebastianBoyd/air-quality/notes.md

 - nginx directly serves static assets

 Frameworks?
-- could use popular framework such as React or Vue.js
+- could use popular framework such as Svelte, React (preact?) or Vue.js
 - or I could keep it simple with plain HTML, js